YohannDR/mzm/README.md

-# Metroid - Zero Mission Decompile
+# Metroid - Zero Mission Decomp

-This is a work in progress decompile of Metroid - Zero Mission.
+This is a work in progress decompilation of Metroid - Zero Mission.

+**It's very likely that the code of this repo doesn't build, and even if it does it probably won't match, this is normal**

 This produces the following ROMs: